Loan Amortization Calculator

 Payment Breakdown Chart

-For a typical 20-year mortgage at 9% interest, you might be shocked to see that your first payment is 80% interest and only 20% principal.
-But by the final payments, this flips dramatically—nearly 100% of your payment chips away at the principal.
+This stacked area chart shows how each payment splits between interest (red) and principal (blue).
+For a typical 20-year mortgage at 9% interest, your first payment is around 80% interest and only 20% principal.
+By the final payments, that ratio flips—nearly 100% of your payment goes toward principal.

 Cumulative Totals Chart

-Smart UI Design
+UI Design

-The calculator uses Streamlit’s clean interface to provide two modes:
+The calculator offers two modes:

 Standard Payment Mode: Quickly calculate your payment amount given loan terms.

-Loan Amortization Mode: The full analysis with:
+Loan Amortization Mode:

-- Summary metrics showing total interest, total principal, and total payments
+• Summary metrics showing total interest, total principal, and total payments

-- Three tabbed sections: Payment Breakdown chart, Cumulative Totals chart, and detailed Amortization Table
+• Three tabbed sections: Payment Breakdown chart, Cumulative Totals chart, and detailed Amortization Table

-- CSV download option for the complete schedule
+• CSV download for the complete schedule

 Handling Multiple Payment Frequencies